-Forget the tours & guides – read about the history & design of the world’s largest Buddhist temple & find out how to get to Borobudur by bus from Yogyakarta for as little as 25 cents!
+Forget the Borobudur tours & guides – read about the facts of the world’s largest Buddhist temple, find out the entrance fee & how get to Borobudur by bus from Yogyakarta.

 - When was it built?